verveschool/versel/content/essays/sales-is-computationally-irreducible.md

 That's information you can't get any other way.

-So treat profiles as starting points, not conclusions.
+Treat profiles as starting points, not conclusions.

 Make the calls.